rust-lang/book/src/ch06-02-match.md

 check any other arms since we found one that matched.

 Combining `match` and enums together is extremely powerful.
-You'll see this pattern a lot in Rust code: `match` against an enum, bind to the data inside, and then execute code based on it.
+You'll see this pattern a lot in Rust code: `match` against an enum, initialize a variable to the data inside, and then execute code based on it.
 It's a bit tricky at first, but once you get used to it, you'll wish you had it in languages that don't support it.
 It's consistently a user favorite.